 - HDL (good) cholesterol: > 1

 For Americans, units for cholesterol levels are mg/dL while in Canada, we use mmol/L. The rough conversion factor is 40.
 To convert from American to Canadian units, just divide by 40.
-Find out more about good, bad and ugly cholesterol from the College of Family Physicians of Canada, or watch this one-minute video.
+Find out more about good, bad and ugly cholesterol from the College of Family Physicians of Canada.

 * from my other site, The Ethical Nag: Marketing Ethics for the Easily Swayed